 At our practice, a therapist will assess your symptoms to determine if you have a depressive disorder and/or any other mental health concerns.
 Then, they will customize a treatment plan that will aid your specific type of depression while guiding you toward your goals.
 If you are looking for someone trained in CBT, DBT, or psychodynamic therapy, then Grace Psychological Services may be a good fit for you.

 Most of our clients come to us after working tirelessly trying to treat their depression.
 They try to suppress their feelings, ignore them, distract themselves, or other methods.
 Unfortunately, those coping methods don’t typically work.

-Our therapists provide you a safe place to discuss your depression and how it has influenced you, your work, and your relationships.
+Our therapists provide you with a safe place to discuss your depression and how it has influenced you, your work, and your relationships.
 You will learn new coping techniques that you can use daily, including ways to challenge your automatic negative thought patterns and instead focus on the present moment.
 You will also learn how to take decisive actions for a better and more relaxed future.
 Therapy is the time to examine your thoughts and feelings, take risks, and make steps toward a life controlled by you and not your depression.

 To learn about our depression therapists who can help free you from constant feelings of sadness and hopelessness and help bring joy back into your life, then click here.
 Let us empower you and improve your quality of life.
 Contact us today to start learning the necessary skills to lead a more fulfilling, balanced, and peaceful life.
-We are available for face-to-face appointments in Louisville, KY and through virtual counseling using a HIPAA compliant telehealth platform.
+We are available for face-to-face appointments in Louisville, KY, and through virtual counseling using a HIPAA-compliant telehealth platform.